 - Confirmation, in making decisions in their own lives by designing and operating the service that they rely on.

-The law requires that before this proram can be made available, the Department of Developmental Services submit an application for federal funding, and that this application be approved for funding by the federal government.
-Because the application process by DDS to the federal government is still in beginning stages, and because this process for review and approval may take some time, we do not yet have an estimated date when this program will be implemented.
+The law required that before this program could be made available, the Department of Developmental Services submit an application for federal funding, and that this application be approved for funding by the federal government.
+This application was approved on June 6, 2018.

 The program will be implemented gradually.
-Upon approval of the Waiver application (federal funding), the SDP will be implemented for up to 2,500 participants in the state, to be phased in during the first three years.
-During the phase in period, the Department of Developmental Services will identify a limited number of clients/families from each regional center that may be enrolled in the Self Determination Program.
-After this three year phase-in period, the program will be available to all clients.
+The SDP will be implemented for up to 2,500 participants in the state, to be phased in during the first three years.

 Where can you obtain the latest information?

-- If after reading the general information and Frequently Asked Questions on this page and the DDS webpage, you still have questions, you may submit those questions to email@example.com.
+- If after reading the general information and Frequently Asked Questions link above, you still have questions, you may submit those questions to email@example.com.